Woolsocks 2026: automatic cashback + €3 referral bonus

 Woolsocks earnings depend on your spending at partners.
 A household that shops at supermarkets, buys from Amazon and IKEA regularly can accumulate €5 to €20/month of cashback depending on the rates.
 For a household spending €500/month at partners at an average 3% rate, monthly cashback is €15, i.e. €180/year — well above the €2.50 withdrawal threshold.
 The total passivity of the system (no action required) is the key argument.
 For more active complementary gains, Prime Opinion (surveys) and Streetbees (missions) generate additional income.

-Withdrawing Woolsocks earnings: from €2.50 via PayPal
+Withdrawing Woolsocks earnings: from €2.50 by bank transfer or gift card

 Woolsocks and Open Banking: how it works technically